 After graduating from Columbia University with a Masters in Public Health, Jessica was asked to serve as the Acting Director of the Executive MPH Program at Columbia’s Mailman School of Public Health.
 Subsequently, she was sought out by another division at Columbia to work as an HIV/AIDS consultant for the International Center for AIDS Care and Prevention, one of the largest AIDS-service providers in the developing world.
 She also served as the Communications and Development Director at Family Care International promoting reproductive health strategies for hard-to-reach, poor populations in Africa and South America.

-Jessica joined Project Girl Performance Collective as Executive Director and Producer in 2009.
+Jessica joined Girl Be Heard as Executive Director and Producer in 2009.
 She currently lives in Brooklyn Heights with her husband and feisty, identical twin boys.

 What Else She Shared… More With Jessica Greer Morris

 WYSK:What is the most interesting item in your handbag right now?

 JGM: We’re doing a show on sex trafficking, so I always have my sex trafficking post cards for the debut of our first full length show, Trafficked, in my handbag.

 WYSK:What gadget or technology can you not live without to do what you do?